-Dysthymia is similar to
+Dysthymia is a mild-to-moderate

-.
-However, dysthymia symptoms are milder and can last over two years.
-It is a mild to moderate depression that may go away during periods of normal mood that last up to two months.
+that may go away during periods of normal mood that last up to two months.

 The cause of dysthymia is not known.
 A chemical in the brain called serotonin may play a role.
-Serotonin helps your brain handle emotions and make judgments.
-It is also associated with a sense of well-being.

 Brainstem—Location of Serotonin Production